nakedmariebiscuit/Just-Bubbles/README.md

 **It's built to feel nostalgic and calming.
 A reminder that it's okay to enjoy something just because it's fun.**

 ---

-## What this is

-Just Bubbles recreates one of the simplest childhood pleasures: bubbles drift gently across the screen, and you pop them.
-That's it.

-## Project goals

-- Feel **nostalgic, relaxing, playful, satisfying, polished**.
-- Zero objectives of any kind — nothing to win, lose, or track.
-- Run instantly by opening `index.html`, no build step, no install.
-- Stay small, modular and easy to read, so it's easy to customise or extend.

----